 In this sense the regulatory imperative of constitutional equality is not limited to technical content.
 It's a much more meaningful and multidimensional category: it includes regulatory requirements for equal rights and equality before the law, which is concurrently reinforced by normativity of social, economic, cultural, moral and ethical bases of a regulatory equivalent of equality.
-Again, absolutization of technical bases of equality - at the expense of the social component of equality regime and social and distributive functions of law - is one of the most serious global risks posed by liberal perception of constitutional values.
+Again, absolutization of technical bases of equality regime and social and distributive functions of law - is one of the most serious global risks posed by liberal perception of constitutional values.